pontem-network/sp-docs/getting_started/parachain.md

-# Substrate
+# Parachain

-The Pontem network is Polkadot based, so it's built on [Substrate framework](https://github.com/paritytech/substrate) and have connection to Relay Chain via Parathread technology.
+The Pontem network is Polkadot based, so it's built on [Substrate framework](https://github.com/paritytech/substrate) and has connection to Relay Chain via Parachain.

 ## What is Substrate?